allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 the fun in that?
 Instead, I’d like to show you the step-by-step process I would go through when designing this kind of state machine.

-I’ll start off simple by creating a state machine that will handle a repayment of a single purchase and then extend it to work for all cases.
+I’ll start off by simply creating a state machine that handles a repayment of a single purchase and then extend it to work for all cases.
 First we need to define the base types for all states and events: